microsoft/language-server-protocol/_specifications/specification-3-16.md

 * Add client capability to signale whether the client normalizes line endings.
 * Add support to preserve aditional attributes on `MessageActionItem`.
 * Add support to provide the clients locale in the initialize call.
+* Add support for opening and showing a document in the client user interface.

 #### <a href="#version_3_15_0" name="version_3_15_0" class="anchor">3.15.0 (01/14/2020)</a>